ovidiuch/react-mock/CONTRIBUTING.md

 **The root README is generated using a script.
 Do not edit it by hand.** It's assembled from a [template](scripts/templates/README.md), individual package docs and the CONTRIBUTING.md.

-Run `npm generate-readme` when you want to update the root README.
+Run `npm generate-readme` to update the root README.